Tyrn/wei/the-insider-en.typ

      "Is  it  Ravadan?
 When  is the next Earth passenger  flight?
 Is  it in twenty  hours?
 No  I don't  want a stopover.
 Yes, I would like  to buy  two tickets,  please.
 Terence Bemish... hmm...
 Inis  Bemish.
-Yes, damn it, your Weian name - Inis.
+Yes, damn it, your Weian name---Inis.
 No, just one way, I don't need round trip tickets.

      During  the conversation, Shavash was  whispering something at Kissur's ear.
 Bemish finished the phone call,  pulled a table drawer out and took out